-Security breaches and other disruptions could compromise our information and expose us to liability, which could cause our business and reputation to suffer.
+Cybersecurity incidents, security breaches and other disruptions could compromise our information, hinder our ability to perform essential activities, and expose us to financial claims and liabilities, which could cause our business and reputation to suffer.

 In the ordinary course of our business, we collect and store sensitive data in our data centers, on our networks, including intellectual property, our proprietary business information, and that of our customers, suppliers and business partners, and personally identifiable information of our employees.
 The secure processing, maintenance and transmission of this information is critical to our operations.
 Despite our security measures, our information technology and infrastructure may be vulnerable to attacks by hackers or breached due to employee error, malfeasance or other disruptions.
-Any such breach could compromise our networks and the information stored there could be accessed, publicly disclosed, lost or stolen.
+Similar risks exist with respect to our business partners and third-party providers, including suppliers, software and cloud-based service providers, that we rely upon for aspects of our information technology support services and certain administrative functions.
+Any such incident or breach could compromise our networks and the information stored there could be accessed, publicly disclosed, lost or stolen.
 Any such access, disclosure or other loss of information could result in legal claims or proceedings, disrupt our operations, damage our reputation, and cause a loss of confidence in our products and services, which could have a material adverse effect on our business, financial condition, results of operations or cash flows.